 Supporting Question: How can people get involved in government?

-On a current map of Massachusetts, use cardinal directions, map scales, legends, and titles to locate and describe the class’s home town or city, its local geographic features and historic landmarks, and explain their purpose and significance.
+On a current map of Massachusetts, use cardinal directions, map scales, legends, and titles to locate and describe the city or town where the school students attend is located, its local geographic features and historic landmarks, and their significance.

-Research the origins of the home town or city (e.g., when it was founded, by whom, how it grew) and describe its current population size; interview family members, friends, and neighbors to obtain information about living and working there in the past and present.
+Research the demographic origins of the town or city (e.g., the Native People who originally lived there or still live there, the people who established it as a colonial town, its founding date, and the free, indentured, and enslaved women and men who contributed to the well-being of the town).
+Explain that before the mid-19th century most of the settlers were of Native American, Northern European, or African descent; describe the current population and immigrant groups of the 20th and 21st centuries and interview family members, friends, and neighbors to obtain information about living and working there in the past and present.

-Clarification statement: In grade 2, students were asked to interview adults about why they moved to the city or town.
+Clarification statement: In grade 2, students were asked to interview adults about why they moved to a city or town.

-Explain what it means for the classroom and school they attend and city or town in which they live to have a government.
+Explain why classrooms, schools, towns, and cities have governments, what governments do, how local governments are organized in Massachusetts, and how people participate in and contribute to their communities.

 Clarification statement: In grade1, students considered the meaning of being a member and leader of a group and how groups make decisions by voting.

-Give examples of how a classroom or school can have a form of government (e.g., a system in which students can participate to make decisions, establish rules of conduct and respect, resolve conflicts, or make contributions to the common good).

-Explain why it is necessary for a city or town to have a government (e.g., to provide order, protect rights, and provide services).
+classroom and school governments provide a way for students to participate in making decisions about school activities and rules

+city and town governments provide a way for people to participate in making decisions about providing services, spending funds, protecting rights, and providing community safety

-Explain the type of government in the city or town where students live or attend school (e.g., cities are governed by elected mayors and city council members; towns are governed by an elected board of selectpersons, appointed town manager, and elected town meeting members or an open town meeting in which all citizens can participate; public schools are governed by elected or appointed school committees or boards of trustees).
+Massachusetts communities have either a city or a town form of government (e.g., cities are governed by elected mayors and city council members; towns are governed by an elected group of people, in many towns called a “select board,” appointed town manager, and elected town meeting members or an open town meeting in which all citizens can participate; public schools are governed by elected or appointed school committees or boards of trustees).

-Give examples of ways people can influence their local government and contribute to the quality of life in their community (e.g., by voting, running for office, serving on boards or committees, attending committee meetings, volunteering for community service such as monitoring water quality in a river, or growing and sharing produce from a school or community garden) and neighborhood (e.g., running errands or shoveling snow for neighbors).
+people can participate in and influence their local government by reading and responding to news about local issues, voting, running for office, serving on boards or committees, attending hearings, or committee meetings)

+people can volunteer (give their time and knowledge) to the community and neighborhood by activities such as monitoring river water quality; growing and distributing produce from a school or community garden; running errands or shoveling snow for neighbors; welcoming newcomers and helping them learn English, helping new neighbors register to vote

-Explain what a tax is and give examples of some of the municipal services funded by taxes (e.g., public schools and libraries, city/town planning, street lighting).
+people who own property, such as a house, condominium or commercial building, in a city or town contribute to community services by paying taxes, which fund services such as public schools and libraries, city/town/regional planning, street maintenance.

-Topic 2: The geography and Native Peoples of Massachusetts
+Topic 2.The geography and Native Peoples of Massachusetts

 Supporting Question: How did Native Peoples live in New England before Europeans arrived?